Breadcrumb

 - Hot flashes.

-Menopause caused by surgery, chemotherapy, or radiation therapy can cause more severe symptoms than usual.
-Preexisting conditions such as depression, anxiety, sleep problems, or irritability can also make symptoms worse.
+You may have only a few mild symptoms.
+Or you might have severe symptoms that disrupt your sleep and daily life.
+Menopause caused by surgery, chemotherapy, or radiation therapy can cause symptoms to be more severe.
+A condition you already had, such as depression, anxiety, sleep problems, or irritability, can also make symptoms worse.

 What Happens

-In your late 30s, your egg supply begins to decline in number and quality.
-As a result, your hormone production changes.
-You may notice a shortened menstrual cycle and some premenstrual syndrome (PMS) symptoms that you didn't have before.
+In your late 30s, your egg supply starts to decline and hormone production changes.
+You may notice a shorter menstrual cycle and new PMS symptoms.

-About 6 months to a year before your periods stop, your estrogen starts to drop.
-When it drops past a certain point, your menstrual cycles stop.
-After a year of no menstrual periods, you are said to have "reached menopause."
+About 6 to 12 months before your periods stop, your ovaries stop releasing eggs.
+Estrogen levels drop.
+This causes your periods to stop.
+After a year of no periods, you have reached menopause.

 During the next year or so, estrogen levels keep going down.
-This lowers your risk for certain types of cancers (estrogen is linked to some types of cancerous cell growth).
-But low estrogen also creates some health concerns, such as:
+This creates some health concerns, including:

 Call your doctor if you have: